Simhadrisravya/Projects/README.md

 The goal is to understand sales performance, profit trends, and customer behavior using data analysis and visualization techniques.

-🧰 Tools & Technologies Used
+🧰 Tools & Technologies Used:
 Python,
 Pandas,
 Matplotlib,
 Seaborn,
 Jupyter Notebook.

-📂 Dataset
+📂 Dataset:

 The dataset contains information about sales transactions, including:
 Category,